The Natural Beauty of Real Wood Countertops

 What is the difference between butcher block and plank style?

 Traditional butcher block is constructed of small pieces of wood face-glued together with the edge grain showing.
-It’s durability is widely known.
-Butcher block counters can take a lot of punishment and won’t dull your knives, which is why these types of cutting boards are very typical.
+Its functionality and durability are widely known.
+Butcher block counters can take a lot of punishment and won’t dull your knives, which is why they’re so often used for cutting boards.

 Plank style tops, by comparison, have the face grain showing and deliver a more elegant appearance.
-The boards are usually between three and six inches wide, and the face grain’s exposure highlights the beauty of the wood and results in a relatively even color throughout the top.
-Plank tops are not as hard as butcher block countertops, but are becoming increasingly popular.
+The boards are usually between three and six inches wide, and the face grain’s exposure highlights the beauty of the natural wood and results in a relatively even color throughout the top.
+Wide plank countertops are not as hard as butcher block countertops, but are becoming increasingly popular.

 Additional Countertop Options From Baird Brothers